Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 Think: soft texture, mild seasoning, steady meals.

-Foods That Often Feel Easier On The Stomach
+Foods That Often Feel Easier on the Stomach

 • Plain Rice With Thin Dal: moong dal or masoor dal cooked lightly